ASgithub11/Homework-Challenge/README.md

 ### Online Reputation Manangement

-This tool provides the ability to control what your potential customer see about your business what they search for it.
+This tool provides the ability to control what your potential customer see about your business when they search for it.

 ### Social Media Marketing

-Use social media marketing to increase your web presense on relevant social media platforms and online market places.
+Use social media marketing to increase your web presense on trending social media platforms and online market places.

 ## Author Info